docker/docs/atomist/index.md

 {% include atomist/disclaimer.md %}

 Atomist is a data and automation platform for managing the software supply chain.
-It will extract metadata from container images, evaluate the data, and help you understand the state of the image.
+It extracts metadata from container images, evaluates the data, and helps you understand the state of the image.

 Integrating Atomist into your systems and repositories grants you essential information about the images you build, and the containers running in